 Understanding the current value of your home

-A great way to explore this is with the use of online valuation tools and recent sold prices for similar properties in the local area.
-This, of course, will not be a fully accurate valuation of your property, but will help to provide some ballpark figures.
+Online valuation tools and recent sold prices for similar properties in the local area are a great source of research.
+They won’t be able to offer an exact valuation of your property, but will help to provide some ballpark figures.
 Looking at the highest recent sold price for a similar property in your area will help to give you an idea of how much your home could be worth with the right improvements and help you decide whether your planned changes are financially prudent.

 How to add value to your house when there’s a labour and materials shortage